hjha225/cs499s18p09/testing.md

   - IO Class: <br>
     -- Output a job to a file -- Broken but fixable by end of year <br>
   - Test Plan for Front End: <br>
-    1. Test all buttons and non-editable boxes and make sure they have tool tips that display <br>
+    1. Test all buttons and non-editable (read-only) boxes and make sure they have tool tips that display <br>
     + Quick Access Bar<br>
       + AutoSave Button -- Displays Auto Save<br>
       + Save Button -- Displays Save to Desktop<br>